 - 2 small bananas

-- Slice bananas, place on wax paper.
+Slice bananas, place on wax paper.
 Put a dab of maple almond butter on half the banana slices then top with remaining slices.
+If using a toothpick insert now.

-- Take out of freezer ten minutes before serving.
+Take out of freezer a few minutes before serving.

 Enjoy my friends and remember, there’s always money banana stand!
 (Arrested Development fans will get it:)